 What Are Midfoot and Charcot Amputations?

-Midfoot and Charcot amputations both involve the removal of the toes and half of the foot, leaving behind the heel and ankle joints.
-A midfoot amputation leaves slightly more of the foot, allowing the patient to turn the hindfoot (back of the foot) in and out and move it up and down.
-With a Charcot amputation, the patient loses the ability to move the hindfoot in and out.
+Midfoot and Charcot amputations involve the removal of the toes and half of the foot, leaving behind the heel and ankle joints.
+A midfoot amputation leaves slightly more of the foot, allowing the patient to turn the hindfoot (back of the foot) side to side and move it up and down.
+With a Charcot amputation, the patient loses the ability to move the hindfoot side to side, but will still be able to move it up and down.

-By leaving as much of the foot as possible, these amputations allow for a smaller artificial limb.
-Sometimes the patient only needs a regular shoe with a space filler for the missing part of the foot.
-This may allow for more normal limb movement.
+By preserving as much of the foot as possible, these amputations allow for a smaller artificial limb.
+Frequently the patient can wear a regular shoe with a space filler insert for the missing part of the foot.

 Diagnosis

-Patients who need amputations typically have foot infections that won't heal, pressure sores, or painful deformities that cannot be fixed.
-Amputations also are done to manage severely mangled foot injuries that cannot be repaired.
+Patients who need midfoot amputations often have foot infections that won't heal, pressure sores, or painful deformities that cannot be fixed.
+Amputations also are performed to manage severely mangled foot injuries that cannot be repaired.

 If there is no life-threatening illness, the decision to amputate is deeply personal and requires a lot of thought.
 You should always consult with your foot and ankle orthopaedic surgeon to discuss alternatives.
 Make a decision only after you have carefully considered all of your options.